crcn/aerial/README.md

 This library was designed for developers that want to create tooling for catching visual bugs in web applications.
 Here are some examples of what you can do with Aeiral:

-- Programatically test for visual CSS issues in unit tests.
-In the future, you will be able to target any browser you want for this via [Browsertap](http://browsertap.com).
+- Unit testing CSS (this is probably the most general use case) across any browser (Safari, Firefox, Chrome, Mobile) via browsertap.com, and across any application state.
 - Visually QA test every state of your application.
 Ability to manipulate file resources and see how those changes manifest across all visual states.
 - Hook Aerial up to a code editor & build applications visually in realtime (basically Tandem).